grover/homebridge-flower-sensor/docs/raspberrypi.md

 that means that the Broadcom Bluetooth chip in recent Raspberry Pi 3/Zero W models does not work well with the Parrot devices.

+### Disable Raspberry Pi onboard bluetooth

+It is advised to disable the Broadcom integrated Bluetooth module.
+Good instructions for that can be found at the [Raspberry Pi Firmware Repository](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README).

 ## Install noble dependencies

 Install the noble dependencies for Raspbian by executing the commands: